christophervoigt/create-styleguide/README.md

 ---

-_Many thanks to [create-react-app](https://github.com/facebook/create-react-app) for the inspiration with this package_
+_Many thanks to [create-react-app](https://github.com/facebook/create-react-app) for the inspiration with this package._